genomicsclass/leanpub/manuscript/linear_models_in_practice_exercises.md

 A>## Exercises
 A>
-A>The function `lm` can be used to fit a simple two group linear model.
+A>The function `lm` can be used to fit a simple, two group linear model.
 The test statistic from a linear model is equivalent to the test statistic we get when we perform a t-test with the equal variance assumption.
 Though the linear model in this case is equivalent to a t-test, we will soon explore more complicated designs, where the linear model is a useful extension (confounding variables, testing contrasts of terms, testing interactions, testing many terms at once, etc.).
 A>
 A>Here we will review the mathematics on why these produce the same test statistic and therefore p-value.
 A>